MScholtes/VirtualDesktop/ReadMe.txt

 With Windows 11 23H2 Release 3085 Microsoft did change the API (COM GUIDs) for accessing the functions for virtual desktops again.
-I provide five versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10, virtualdesktop11.cs is for Windows 11 23H2 and Insider, virtualdesktop11-22h2.cs for Windows 11 22H2 release 2215 and newer, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktopserver2016.cs is for Windows Server 2016.
+I provide five versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10, virtualdesktop11.cs is for Windows 11, virtualdesktop11-24h2.cs for Windows 11 24H2 Insider, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktopserver2016.cs is for Windows Server 2016.
 Using Compile.bat all executables will be generated.